This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What is the Ride Safer travel vest?

-The Ride Safer travel vest is a wearable booster seat alternative for young children.
+The Ride Safer travel vest is a wearable booster seat alternative for young children up through tweens.
 It works by bringing the seatbelt down to your child’s level rather than boosting her up.

 Your child puts the vest on (like a clothing vest) and then you secure it using the industrial-strength velcro panel and metal buckle on the front.
 Once you get in the car, you’d buckle the seatbelt as usual but then thread it through the seat belt guides that are included on the lap and shoulder portions of the vest.
 The Ride Safer Travel Vest has fairly rigid support through the body, unlike a traditional booster seat that has no body support.